-Building a culture should be the goal of every organization – and the responsibility of every leader.
-A strong culture is the secret ingredient that allows companies to compete and thrive in their markets.
+Building an organizational culture should be the goal of every organization – and the responsibility of every leader.
+A strong organizational culture is the secret ingredient that allows companies to compete and thrive in their markets.

 But in a pandemic, this difficult task has become even harder.

-How can you maintain, build, and improve upon your company culture when collaborators work from home and no longer enjoy the team-building rituals that once brought them together?
+How can you maintain, build, and improve upon your organizational culture when collaborators work from home and no longer enjoy the team-building rituals that once brought them together?

 That is what many leaders are asking themselves, as they face the prospect of a vanishing corporate identity.
 In response, they are finding ways to differentiate themselves and their companies in a work-from-home context.

-Below, you’ll find some pieces of advice on reinforcing your company culture:
+Below, you’ll find some pieces of advice on reinforcing your organizational culture:

 Connect with your purpose.